Marius Mouandilmadji: Porto

 On 17 July 2018, Mouandilmadji signed a four-year contract with Porto.
 Despite initial media reports stating that the youngster would play for the reserve side, manager Sérgio Conceição integrated him with the pre-season main squad.

-Mouandilmadji made his professional debut for the Primeira Liga title holders on 11 August as an 81st-minute substitute for fellow Coton Sport FC de Garoua graduate Vincent Aboubakar, and scored the final goal of a 5–0 home win over Chaves.
-He then dropped down to the second team in LigaPro, and scored both of their goals of a 2–1 win over C.D.
-Cova da Piedade on 11 November.
+Mouandilmadji made his professional debut for the Primeira Liga title holders on 11 August as an 81st-minute substitute for fellow Coton Sport graduate Vincent Aboubakar, and scored the final goal of a 5–0 home win over Chaves.
+He then dropped down to the second team in LigaPro, and scored both of their goals of a 2–1 win over Cova da Piedade on 11 November.

 On 9 January 2020, Mouandilmadji was loaned to last-placed Aves for the rest of the top-flight season.
 After their relegation, he was named in Porto's first-team squad for 2020–21.
 He rescinded his contract by mutual consent in January 2021, with 18 months remaining.